kylecorry31/static-site-generator/README.md

 ### Defaults
 You can create default layouts for items by creating an `_item.html` file in the collection directory.
 This will be used as the template for each item in the collection rather than a simple dump of the content.
 This can be overridden by creating an `_item.html` file in the collection's directory.

+### Example
+You can find a live example at https://github.com/kylecorry31/kylecorry31.github.io